‘Definitely I’ll go again’: Some Royal Caribbean passengers say no regrets going on cruise that was cut short by COVID-19 case

 "For example, there were very strict numbers on how many people are supposed to be in the pool.
 They were always asking us to tap our SeaPass so that they know our location, which room we entered and at what time,” he added.

-When asked if he thought the cruise COVID-19 protocols were effective, Mr Rezal said his swab test had taken place on Friday while he boarded the ship on Monday.
+When asked if he thought the cruise COVID-19 protocols were effective, Mr Rezal said he took the swab test on Friday while he boarded the ship on Monday.

 “I am not sure that that one weekend gap … makes any difference to our COVID-19 status or situation.”